AIGCEra/.github/profile/README.md

 </div>
 <div align=center>

-## The innate Desktop Software Genes enable each Desktop Child Window to have powerful </br>and flexible component organization capabilities, and various window objects can be </br>aggregated around it.
-Although this gene is innate, how and under what conditions it </br>can be activated are two key questions facing the desktop software.
-In a sense, each </br>Desktop Child Window could become something like "the galactic nuclei of those huge </br>galaxies in the universe".
-We know that every Milky Way like galaxy is surrounded by </br>hundreds of billions of stars, WebRuntime acts like a Hubble telescope, allowing us </br>to see under certain conditions each Window Object surrounded by a huge, Web </br>Description-Driven Object Structure.
+## The innate Desktop Software Genes enable each Desktop Child Window to have powerful and flexible component organization capabilities, and various window objects can be aggregated around it.
+Although this gene is innate, how and under what conditions it can be activated are two key questions facing the desktop software.
+In a sense, each Desktop Child Window could become something like "the galactic nuclei of those huge galaxies in the universe".
+We know that every Milky Way like galaxy is surrounded by hundreds of billions of stars, WebRuntime acts like a Hubble telescope, allowing us to see under certain conditions each Window Object surrounded by a huge, Web Description-Driven Object Structure.
 </div>

 <div align=center id="StartTitle"><img src="https://user-images.githubusercontent.com/26355688/179231601-e18d1e1d-c4a1-422c-bcf3-7111013959bb.gif" width="90%" />